-S. No. Evaluation Elements Weightage
+S. No. Evaluation Elements Weightage (%)

 1 MST 25

 2 EST 45

-3 Sessional (Assignments//Quizzes/Lab Evaluations) 30
+3 Sessional (May include 30

+Assignments/Projects/Tutorials/Quizzes/Lab Evaluations)

-UTA026: MANUFACTURING PROCESSES
+UTA026: MANUFACTURINGPROCESSES

 Course Objectives: This course introduces the basic concepts of manufacturing via machining, forming, joining, casting and assembly, enabling the students to develop a basic knowledge of the mechanics, operation and limitations of basic machining tools.
-The course also introduces the concept of metrology and measurement of parts.
+The course also introduces the concept of metrology and measurement ofparts.